Praful932/DSA/README.md

 # DSA

- 1. Binary_Tree_from_preorder.cpp - Get Level order of BST from given Preorder Traversal
+ 1. Binary Tree from preorder - Get Level order of BST from given Preorder Traversal.

+ 2. Sieve of Eratosthenes - Algorithm to count prime numbers between large numbers.